svigerske/mp/doc/source/modeling-tools.rst

 (again, those which are natively supported;
 corresponds to value 2 or 0 in the individual options.)

-Finally, the kinds of reformulations which are applied when needed, along with corresponding configuration settings, are described in :ref:`expressions_supported`.
+Finally, some kinds of reformulations which are applied when needed, along with corresponding configuration settings, are described in :ref:`expressions_supported`.